Zhang Zhidong und Modernes Industriemuseum Wuhan - Ticketpreis, Öffnungszeiten, Transport und Highlights

 Wuhan Chinese Strange Stone Museum - Ein Zeugnis der geologischen Wunder der Erde

-Guqin Terrace – Lengend of Boya and Ziqi
+Guqin-Terrasse - Lengend von Boya und Ziqi

 Wuhan Qintai Grand Theater - ein kulturelles Zentrum